datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 It seems reviewers are more productive on site x and less on site y.
 These stats will need further analysis considering the important number of reviews duplicates found (see next point).

 <!--
+-- to set number representation according to local..
+\pset numericlocale

 select site_id, count(distinct user_id) as "Nb of reviewer"
       , count(1) / count(distinct user_id) as "Avg nb of reviews per reviewer"
       , count(1) / count(distinct work_refid) as "Avg nb of reviews per book"